yatsu/bestmix/README.md

 Bestmix
 =======

-__NOTE: Bestmix is under development.
-Caching and error handling are not implemented yet.__

 Bestmix is a boilerplate to build both Rails-based web app and iOS app integrated with each other.
 They are connected with JSON REST API supporting CRUD, OAuth2 authentication, pagination and caching.